 - Retirement and other benefits

-Let’s not forget about the obligation of employee taxes like social security and Medicare, as well as Worker’s Comp and payroll processing costs.
-While your bookkeeping costs will not be affected by hiring more employees, it’s important to calculate the true amount you are investing in each new employee.
-Also, it is imperative to note that the tax rates can change regularly which can affect the employee’s paycheck and your matching contributions.
+It’s important to calculate the true amount you are investing in each new employee and compare that to the expected revenue that employee will generate.
 Check out our blog on calculating the true cost of an employee and use the Sample Paycheck to do the calculation.

 Payroll Fees vs. Bookkeeping Services